 Speaking: Talking to others to convey information effectively.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 - Senior Cytogenetic Technologist

-New jobs are being produced at a rate of 11.5% which is lower than average.
-The Bureau of Labor Statistics predicts 19,800 new jobs for Cytogenetic Technologists by 2026.
-The BLS estimates 12,900 yearly job openings in this field per year.
+There were about 171,400 jobs for Cytogenetic Technologist in 2016 (in the United States).
+New jobs are being produced at a rate of 11.6% which is above the national average.
+The Bureau of Labor Statistics predicts 19,800 new jobs for Cytogenetic Technologist by 2026.
+Due to new job openings and attrition, there will be an average of 12,900 job openings in this field each year.

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Cytogenetic Technologists:

 Learn what Cytogenetic Technologist education requirements there are.